Happy Father’s Day To My Dad, Carl

 Happy Father’s Day to all dads today.
 I also want to say a special Happy Father’s Day to my Dad, Carl “Bugs” Pitcher or as I call him “Pops.”

 Today, I enjoy the times that we get to golf together.
-Every year, my Dad along with my cousin, son and friends take a 3 day trip to golf together.
-We’ve done this for over 15 years and it is certainly one of the things I look forward to every year.
-We’ve taken cruises and sporting trips together.
-In the picture, its us in front of Yankee Stadium on the day that Derek Jeter got his 3,000 hit.
+We’ve taken cruises, golf and sporting trips together.
+In the picture above, it’s us at Yankee Stadium on the day that Derek Jeter got his 3,000 hit.

 He’s a man of integrity who I respect and appreciate.
 I talk to people all the time that worked with him when he was with Columbia Gas.
 They all have great things to say about him and ALWAYS share a funny story about something he said or did.

-So Happy Pops Day….Now can you come and fix the ceiling fan and take a look at the furnace.
+So Happy Pops Day….Now can you come and take a look at the water heater.